assem-ch/django-admin-terminal/README.md

 # django_admin_terminal
 ****
 A terminal in the browser for lazy django devops!
-It works -by default- only in debug mode.
+It works only in debug mode -by default-.

 **Important!**  Please use it at your own risk.